-Essentials of Statistics, 3rd Edition, loose-leaf, by Mario F. Triola.
-You will need a 3-ring binder for this textbook.
+Essentials of Statistics, 4th Edition, loose-leaf, by Mario F. Triola.
+You will need a 3-ring binder for this textbook. [any 4th edition version, such as e-book or paperback, is OK]

-You will also need a simple scientific calculator that handles two variables (x and y) at the same time.
 The Texas Instruments Model TI-30X IIS or TI-30X IIB is "required".
 This calculator is widely available for less than \$20.00 (tax included).